-Read about a young person's experience at AmeriCorps National Civilian Community Corps (NCCC).
-The risk of addiction can be lowered.
+Finally, encouraging civic engagement among young people can help them develop leadership skills and self-confidence that will serve them well into adulthood.
+AmeriCorps National Civilian Community Corps (NCCC) is one example of an organization that provides young people with leadership opportunities.
+The risk of addiction can be lowered with the right strategies in place.
 While there is no single way to prevent addiction, education, strengthened support systems, and greater awareness of factors affecting substance abuse can mitigate risks.
-The good news is that drug abuse can be prevented.
+Drug abuse prevention is key to reducing the devastating effects of addiction.